csbanon/csbanon/README.md

 In addition to my technical work, I write about the intersection of AI/ML, data science, software engineering, technology, and photography on my [website](https://csbanon.com), where I share insights on how emerging technologies are shaping both industries.

 Here you will find some projects I've been working on throughout the years.
-You can also find my recent data science notebooks in my [Notebooks](https://github.com/csbanon/notebooks) repository.
+You can also find my recent machine learning notebooks in the [Notebooks](https://github.com/csbanon/notebooks) repository.

 Thank you for stopping by.
 If you’d like to work together, or just say hello, feel free to add me on social media.
 You can also find a bit more about my professional experience on [LinkedIn](https://www.linkedin.com/in/csbanon/).